alexym1/captain/.github/CONTRIBUTING.md

-# Contributing to Rprecommit
+# Contributing to captain

-This outlines how to propose a change to Rprecommit.
+This outlines how to propose a change to captain.

 ### Fixing typos